benbuck/rbtray/README.md

 # RBTray

 > [!NOTE]
-> RBTray is currently frozen, meaning no changes or new releases are planned.
+> RBTray is currently in maintenance mode, meaning no new features will be added,
+> but bugs may be fixed if reported.

 RBTray is a small Windows program that runs in the background and allows windows to be minimized to the system tray by: